chavezheras/slides/README.md

 # talks.github.io
-Slides for talks and conferences
+JS Slides for talks, lectures, and conferences